corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/10 - Monitoring.md

 		- Ensure an SSL certificate is always assigned to the Load Balancer (compliance)
 	- CloudTrail:
 		- Track who made any changes to the Load Balancer with API calls

-## CloudWatch
-Monitoring and observability service.

-## CloudTrail
-Record a history of AWS API calls.
-You can use the CloudTrail Console to view the last 90 days of recorded API activity.
-For events older than 90 days, use Athena to analyze CloudTrail logs stored in S3.

 ## Config
 - What is Config?